cloudflare/workers-docs/reference/tooling/serverless/config.md

 ##### Environment

-While Cloudflare Workers doesn't exactly offer environment vairables, we can bind global variables to values, essentially giving the same capabilities.
+While Cloudflare Workers doesn't exactly offer environment variables, we can bind global variables to values, essentially giving the same capabilities.
 In your function configuration, add key value pairs in `environment`

 ```yaml
 functions: